OscarvanVuren/fhiaims_meeting_2024/sphinx-doc/fhiaims_2024/index.rst

 ----

 After the closing of the main body of the meeting, all attendees are invited to a code hack, wherein the developers of the codebase will get together and take part in some collaborative coding.
-The organisers would like to invite anyone with a suggestion for features to be included in FHI-aims to write these into the appropriate box during the registration process.
+The organisers would like to invite anyone with a suggestion for features to be included in FHI-aims to discuss these at the meeting with the developers.

 Registration